 The Maker Educator Meetup Playbook, created in partnership with Elizabeth Espinoza, Aaron Vanderwerff, Brooke Toczylowski, Ilya Pratt, and Angi Chau, aims to collect best practices and advice for starting a maker educator meetup in your own community.

-In addition to the Maker Educator Meetup Playbook, as part of Maker Ed and Digital Promise’s Maker Promise initiative, we are currently excited to be able to offer small financial stipends to educators interested in developing or expanding maker educator meetups in their communities.
+In addition to the Maker Educator Meetup Playbook, as part of Maker Ed and Digital Promise’s Maker Promise initiative, we are excited to be able to offer $200 stipends to educators interested in developing or expanding maker educator meetups in their communities, to help support the costs of meetups.
+If you are interested, please complete this short survey and we’ll get back to you within 5 business days.